alexwlchan/alexwlchan.net/src/_drafts/anti-social-media.md

 In many areas, law enforcement are struggling to keep up -- things like cyberbullying or revenge porn didn't really exist a few years back, and laws are still being updated to reflect that these things are very, very bad.
 And often, police don't really have the tools or bandwidth to investigate these crimes -- there's just too much for them to manage.

+And this stuff changes all the time -- people are constantly finding new ways to harass, intimidate, hurt people.
+If we're going to protect people, we need to anticipate new attacks before they happen.

+One way to do that is threat modelling -- who's doing this, and why?
+Getting inside their head can help us imagine what they might do next.
+We'll cover that in the next section.

 {% slide anti_social_media 28 %}

+Notes on why harassment is bad -- it can escalate, we've seen examples of how it has consequences in the physical world, and it's just unpleasant to watch.

 {% slide anti_social_media 31 %}